 In The News

-FLORIDA DEPARTMENT OF HEALTH IN SUMTER COUNTY ENCOURAGES PREGNANT WOMEN TO RECEIVE FLU VACCINATION
+FLORIDA DEPARTMENT OF HEALTH IN SUMTER COUNTY ENCOURAGES RESIDENTS TO PREPARE FOR HURRICANE SEASON

 FLORIDA DEPARTMENT OF HEALTH IN SUMTER COUNTY URGES RESIDENTS TO TAKE PRECAUTIONS AGAINST MOSQUITO BITES